equivalent/scrapbook2/archive/blogs/2017-11-28-ruby-call-method.md

 # Hi Tomas your phone-number is 555-012-123
 ```

-Now the true value of Lambdas is  they get passed around as command
+Now the true value of Lambdas is that they can get passed around as command
-objects without polluting your business object with logic that is not a object
+objects without polluting your business object with logic that is not
+its
 concern.
 For example if you have to print/log something from within an
 object yet you don't see a reason why that object should be responsible
 for holding print/log logic implementation: